 For the remainder of the program, all students are required to enroll in two Spanish language courses and two area studies courses in English.
 The language courses are divided into several groups of no more than twelve students to accommodate different levels of language proficiency.
 Tutorials may be required for students who need more individualized attention.
 Students may substitute one or two regular university business classes in English for the area studies courses.

-The University of Alicante is one of Spain's newest universities, offering its more than 35,000 students the benefits of a modern campus complete with Mediterranean style buildings.
+The University of Alicante is one of Spain's newest universities, offering its 30,000 students the benefits of a modern campus complete with Mediterranean style buildings.
 Program participants have full access to its facilities and its artistic and cultural events, such as sports, film screenings and lecture series.
-All program students participate in a conversational exchange with regularly-enrolled Spanish university students.
+Students are encouraged to participate in a conversational exchange with regularly-enrolled Spanish university students.